Southeastern Outings Dayhike at the Ruffner Mountain Nature Preserve in Birmingham

 Please be sure to click on the link and view the photographs.

-Meet 9:45 a.m. at the Ruffner Mountain Nature Center Pavilion.
-We plan to depart from there at 10:00 a.m.
+Meet 9:45 a.m. at the Ruffner Mountain Nature Center Pavilion or in the parking lot next to the pavilion if the pavilion is cordoned off on the day of the hike.
+We plan to start hiking at 10:00 a.m.

 Info: David Shepherd, email@example.com or 205/240-4681